There was a good reason for your mom to tell you not to put your toys in your mouth: they can hurt you.

-CPSC has received reports of toddlers finding loose pieces of magnets or magnets left within reach.
+CPSC has received reports of toddlers finding loose magnets left within reach and placing them in their mouths.
 It can be extremely difficult for a parent to tell if any of the tiny magnets are missing from a set.
-In some of the reported incidents, toddlers have accessed loose magnets left on a table, refrigerator, sofa or the floor.
+In some of the reported incidents, toddlers have accessed loose magnets left on a refrigerator and other parts of the home.

 Use of the product by tweens and teenagers to mimic piercings of the tongue, lip or cheek has resulted in incidents where the product is unintentionally inhaled and swallowed.
 These ingestion incidents occur when children receive it as a gift or gain access to the product in their homes or from friends.